Message from the Chancellor

 The University of Arkansas Faculty Handbook is maintained on-line.
 The Handbook is a collection of information about the university from many sources including Board of Trustees policy statements, Fayetteville Policies and Procedures, and Academic Policies, among others.
 Material unique to the Handbook is contained primarily in section II, Academic Responsibilities of Faculty.
 The Faculty Handbook is reviewed annually to update unique material and connect to their primary web-based sources all major policy statements duplicated in the Handbook, summarized there, or identified there.
 The University of Arkansas reserves the right to revise, modify, or repeal any of its policies or procedures at any time.

-Questions or comments about the Faculty Handbook may be sent to Linda Dizney, Executive Assistant to the Provost.
+Questions or comments about the Faculty Handbook may be sent to the Office of the Provost, at firstname.lastname@example.org

 The University of Arkansas is a flagship university for the integration of student engagement, scholarship and research, and innovation that collectively transforms lives and inspires leadership for a global society.